botwiki/botwiki.org/content/bots/twitterbots/index.md

 ### [¶](#communities){.pilcrow} Communities {#communities}
 #### [¶](#communities-botally){.pilcrow} \#botALLY {#communities-botally}

-There is a small, loosely connected community of Twitter botmakers exchanging updates under the [\#botALLY](https://twitter.com/hashtag/botally?f=tweets) hashtag.
+There is a small, very loosely connected community of Twitter botmakers exchanging updates under the [\#botALLY](https://twitter.com/hashtag/botally?f=tweets) hashtag.

 The term "bot ally" was originally coined by [@BooDooPerson](https://twitter.com/BooDooPerson) and is mistakenly believed to be connected to the ["Gamergate Controversy"](https://en.wikipedia.org/wiki/Gamergate_controversy) ([source](https://twitter.com/kevinthr/status/635006662273732608)).

-[Darius Kazemi](https://twitter.com/tinysubversions), often seen as the leading figure of the #botALLY "movement" organizes the [Bot Summit events](/tag/event+bot%20summit), speaks [publicly about his work](http://tinysubversions.com/press-shows/), and generally [contributes heavily](https://github.com/dariusk?tab=repositories) to the Twitter botmaking ecosystem (some of his popular projects include [corpora](https://github.com/dariusk/corpora), and [wordfilter](https://github.com/dariusk/wordfilter)).
+[Darius Kazemi](https://twitter.com/tinysubversions), often seen as the leading figure of the #botALLY "movement" organizes the [Bot Summit events](/tag/event+bot%20summit), [speaks publicly about his work](http://tinysubversions.com/press-shows/), and [generally contributes](https://github.com/dariusk?tab=repositories) to the Twitter botmaking ecosystem (some of his projects include [corpora](https://github.com/dariusk/corpora), and [wordfilter](https://github.com/dariusk/wordfilter)).

 Darius notes on the purpose of #botALLY:

 > \#botALLY is ​primarily​ here to provide emotional support and camaraderie and to celebrate people's work and encourage participation.
 It is only secondarily about discussion of the art and craft of making bots, and that is a far, far, FAR second-place priority.

 ### [¶](#further-reading){.pilcrow} Further reading {#further-reading}